davidamdev/MVC-EzE-T/README.md

 ### **Overview**:

 Today you're going to build an MVC Snowboard Shop.
-Basically, we’re building a generic IMS (inventory management system), that will create, read, update, and delete snowboards.
-We'll be creating a code first database with 1 table that will look like this:
+Basically, a generic IMS (inventory management system).
+By the end of this tutorial you will have an app that can create, read, update, and delete snowboards.
+We'll be creating a code first database with 1 table which will look like this:

 | ID | Name | Size | Manufacturer | Price | Quantity |
 |----|------|------|--------------|-------|----------|